yiyuan00/VI-ReID/README.md

-# This is the code of our new work SCR framework, which was submitted to IEEE TCSS.
+# This is the code of our new work SCR framework.
 ## We promise that more details will be published once the article has been accepted
 # Dependencies